Health Impact Resources

 Hydrogen Sulfide, Oil and Gas and People’s Health –documents the impacts on human health caused by the hydrogen sulfide that is associated with oil and gas development.

-The Endocrine Disruption Exchange website has a wealth of information on the toxins that are part of natural gas operations and also has links to articles and research papers by top scientists including Theo Colborn, Carol Kwiatkowski, Kim Schultz, and Mary Bachran, “Natural Gas Operations from a Public Health Perspective.”
-International Journal of Human and Ecological Risk Assessment):
+The Endocrine Disruption Exchange website has a wealth of information on the toxins that are part of natural gas operations and also has links to articles and research papers by top scientists including Theo Colborn, Carol Kwiatkowski, Kim Schultz, and Mary Bachran, including “Natural Gas Operations from a Public Health Perspective” which lists 353 chemicals identified by Chemical Abstract Service (CAS) numbers as being used in the fracking process.
+It found that more than 75% of these chemicals could affect the skin, eyes, and other sensory organs, and the respiratory and gastrointestinal systems.
+Approximately 40–50% could affect the brain/nervous system, immune and cardiovascular systems, and the kidneys; 37% could affect the endocrine system; and 25% could cause cancer and mutations.

 Presentations at the Health Effects of Shale Gas Conference, University of Pittsburgh (November 18, 2011)